dev-gaitano/obsidian/gaitanos-mind/02-literature/Corey Schafer - Python Tutorial for Beginners 2, Strings - Working with Textual Data.md

 print('Hello World')
 ```

-We can alternatively let a variable hold our text value, then pass in the variable name into our print function instead;
+We can alternatively let a variable hold our text value, then pass in the [[Variable|variable]] name into our print function instead;

 ```python
 # 'message' is our variable name